Previewed 12 July 2017, Opened 26 July 2017, Closed 7 October 2017 at the Old Vic Theatre

 "What an entrancing, not entirely successful, must-see show this is.
 Conor McPherson has constructed a musical play using 20 classic - and not so classic - tracks from across Bob Dylan's career.
 Each has been hauntingly rearranged by Simon Hale, sometimes almost beyond recognition.
 The effect, as dialogue and song bleed in and out of each other in a fluid, dream-like piece of theatre, is sublime....
 McPherson's play can't escape its debt to other, greater American plays, and were you to strip away the music its shortcomings would be obvious.
 There is something slightly suspect, too, about abject poverty being presented with such deliberate beauty: I've never seen such a dementia sufferer look so lovely as Shirley Henderson's Elizabeth does.
 But these are minor quibbles in a free-flowing production in which Dylan's songs become their own ghost play.
 Many of the cast are outstanding singers.
 Henderson performs Forever Young with poignancy; Sheila Atim, who plays Marianne, delivers Tight Connection To My Heart as a folk lament thick with yearning.
 This show isn't always fully in focus but, when it is, It's wondrous."
 The Metro

-Girl From the North Country in London at the Noel Coward Theatre opens on 29 December 2017 and closes on 24 March 2018 - transferred from the Old Vic Theatre previewed from 12 July 2017, opened on 26 July 2017 and closes on 24 March 2018
+Girl From the North Country in London at the Noel Coward Theatre previewed from 29 December 2017, opened on 11 January 2018 and closed on 24 March 2018 - a transfer from the Old Vic Theatre